 - Completed Site Visit

-- The POC is due within 10 calendar days of notification from CHAP Director of Accreditation
+- Submit an acceptable POC within 10 calendar days of notification from CHAP Director of Accreditation

 - If the Director of Accreditation asks for revisions, the applicant must submit modified POC within 5 calendar days